Jo-Sundaram/AuthBot/README.md

 ## Step 4: make sure a "student_data.csv" file exists

 ## Step 5: run util.py to parse the .csv file into a JSON file
-Note: If you made changes to the csv file simply run util.py again to update the student data these changes will be reflected in the Bot as well!
+Note: If you made changes to the csv file simply run util.py again to update the student data, these changes will be reflected in the Bot as well!

 ## Step 6: run bot.py to start the bot